Tom Braatz

-Thomas Myron Braatz (May 12, 1933 – October 30, 2018) was a former American football linebacker in the National Football League for the Washington Redskins, Los Angeles Rams, and Dallas Cowboys.
+Thomas Myron Braatz (May 12, 1933 – October 30, 2018) was an American professional football player who was a linebacker in the National Football League (NFL) for the Washington Redskins, Los Angeles Rams, and Dallas Cowboys.
 He also was the former general manager of the Atlanta Falcons and Green Bay Packers.
-He played college football at Marquette University.
+He played college football for the Marquette Golden Eagles.

-Early years
+Early life

 Braatz attended Mary D. Bradford High School, where he was a teammate of future Pro Bowl player Alan Ameche.
 He also practiced basketball and track.

 He accepted a football scholarship from Marquette University, where he played as a two-way End.
 He was named the team's co-captain as a senior.

 Professional career

 Washington Redskins (first stint)

-Braatz was selected in the fourteenth round (159th overall) of the 1955 NFL Draft by the Washington Redskins.
+Braatz was selected in the fourteenth round (159th overall) of the 1955 NFL draft by the Washington Redskins.
 He spent two years out of football, while serving in the United States Army during the Korean War from 1955 to 1956 as a crypto operator.
 He returned in 1957, playing both at defensive end and linebacker.
 He was waived on October 13, 1958.